 Self-declarations and/or any accompanying certification/confirmation should be retained by Local HR on the individual's personnel file and should be subject to audit.
-For employers within the NSSO customer group the notification process will include the requirement that the employee, on return to work, completes a special leave with pay application on the PeoplePoint system, which must then be approved by their manager.
-The manager should ensure that this is complied with.
+For employers within the NSSO customer group the notification process will include the requirement that managers raise a case (in the same way as for sick leave) for special leave with pay on the PeoplePoint system.
+(Note that the employee will need to engage with management in their Department/Office in terms of certification/documentation required, rather than sending it to the NSSO.)